abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 called when that condition holds.

-The next thing that ``recursive_parse`` does is call the head handler function for that head token --- and a head handler must be defined for it.
-The head handler for a token is a function that defines the meaning of the token when it is the first token in a subexpression.
+The next thing that ``recursive_parse`` does is call the head handler function for that head token.
+It must have a head handler defined for it or else an exception is raised.
+The head handler for a token is a function that defines the meaning or denotation of the token when it is the first token in a subexpression.
 It returns a partial parse tree.
 The result is stored as ``processed_left``, which holds the processed leftmost part of the current subexpression (currently just the result of the head handler evaluation on the first token).

 The ``recursive_parse`` function now needs to evaluate the rest of its current subexpression, calling the tail handler in a while loop for each remaining